 COMMITTEE DETAILS OF THE PROCEDURES Executive There is no executive committee in F&J but only in MCHC.
-Audit There is no written procedure but it has always been the Nomination practice of the Directors to inquire from the either the Remuneration Others (Specify) President or the Corporate Secretary.
+Audit There is no written procedure but it has always been the Nomination practice of the Directors to inquire from the either the Remuneration -- President or the Corporate Secretary.
+Others (Specify) Fresident of the corporate secretary.